fasiha/ebisu/README.md

 ![Recall probability, as above, on log-log plot](leaky-integrators-precall-loglog.png)

 By taking the *max* of each the output of each leaky integrator, we get this *sequence* of bumps which roughly follow the ubiquitous memory *power law*, for times between 6 minutes and 1+ year.
 A true power law would, in a log-log plot such as this, be a straight line, and as `n` and `hmax` increase, the bumpy line representing the probability of recall above can be expected to converge to a power law (proof by visualization 🙃).
-See Mozer et al. cited above ([DOI](https://dl.acm.org/doi/10.5555/2984093.2984242), [academic copy](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/MozerPashlerCepedaLindseyVul2009.pdf), [local copy](./MozerPashlerCepedaLindseyVul2009.pdf)) for discussion and references suggesting the power-law decay of memory.
+See Mozer et al. (cited above, and [bibliography](#bibliography)) for discussion and references suggesting the power-law decay of memory.

 In this example, after more than a year (10⁴ hours) since review, the probability of recall gets crushed by the exponential decay of the last leaky integrator.
 This can be avoided by using higher `hmax`, and this is why the default `hmax=1e5`, i.e., 11.4-ish years.